-Our collections – archival and manuscript, rare and special books and publications, the University Archives, and other materials – focus on topics in the Humanities, Social and Political Sciences, Arts, and Government, providing a wide array of primary sources for both your research and teaching needs.
+Our collections – archival and manuscript, rare and special books and publications, and the University Archives – generally consist of materials for topics in the Humanities, Social and Political Sciences, Arts, and Government, providing a wide array of primary sources for both your research and teaching needs.
 Our collections are open to everyone without fee and regardless of affiliation.

-Finding aids to our archival and manuscript collections are available to browse or search in our digital repository.
+Finding aids to our archival and manuscript collections are available to browse or search in Archives Search, our collection management system.
+Electronic and digital copies from our collections are in our digital repository.
 Books, serials and other published items can be accessed through the UConn Library online catalog.

 Teach with our Collections